Abridge: Geography

 It lies within the M25, and its closest major road link is the M11 motorway at junction 5 (towards London only).
 The main road that links the village with the M11 and Essex and London is the A113.
-Its nearest rail link is Theydon Bois tube station, on the Central line (Travelcard Zone 6), 1.6 mi to the north of the village.
+Its nearest rail link is Theydon Bois tube station, on the Central line (London fare zone 6), 1.6 mi to the north of the village.
 The 541 bus links the village with Loughton, Theydon Bois and Epping.
 It extends to Harlow on Sundays.
 On Mon-Fri, the 575 service links the town with Epping and Romford, though these buses are very infrequent.

 Sports

 Abridge has a local cricket club and golf club.

 Transport

 Bus

 Currently routes 418 and 575 serve the village.
 London Transport route 10 ran daily to London Bridge until 1964, with various extensions to Victoria station and Elephant and Castle.